ArthurBrussee/Vapor/README.md

 Vapor renders fog up until the far plane.
 The further the far plane is, the more coarse the fog will be calculated.
 Currently there is no way to set a seperate far plane for Vapor and your camera.
 The distribution of voxels used nearby / far away can be set by the 'depth curve power' parameter.

 **Inspector**

-For more information each field has a tooltip.
+Each field has a tooltip describing it's function.
+The UX has been designed to make it easy to set up consistent looking fog.

 ![Inspector](http://g2f.nl/0kgx1ek)